Andrei Macrițchii

-Andrei Macrițchii (born 13 February 1996) is a Moldovan football player.
+Andrei Macrițchii (born 13 February 1996) is a Moldovan football player who plays for Moldovan Liga club Zimbru Chișinău.

 Club career

 He made his Moldovan National Division debut for Sheriff Tiraspol on 31 May 2013 in a game against Nistru Otaci.

 International

 He made his debut for senior Moldova national football team on 26 February 2018 in a friendly against Saudi Arabia.

 Personal life

 He is a twin brother of Valerii Macrițchii.